The interior of the earth is extremely hot.

 When this molten rock material is ejected to the earth’s surface during a volcanic eruption, it accumulates around the vent and may take the form of a cone.

-The height of the cone increases with each eruption and it takes the form of a mountain.
+With each eruption, the height of the cone rises and it assumes the shape of a mountain.

-As these mountains are formed by the accumulation of volcanic material, they are known as volcanic mountains or mountains of accumulation.
+Since these mountains are formed by the accumulation of volcanic material, they are termed as volcanic mountains.